konnov/protocols-made-fun/_posts/2025-12-22-pbt-adversarial-llms.md

 Total time: 2.205 sec
 ```

-The SMT solver Z3 confirms that identity, commutativity, and associativity also
+Further, the SMT solver Z3 confirms that identity, commutativity, and
-hold for 32-bit integers with overflow semantics.
-This is provided that we pick
+associativity hold for 32-bit integers with overflow semantics.
+This is provided
-the integers from the range $[0, 2^{32})$, which we do with `Init32`.
+that we pick the integers from the range $[0, 2^{32})$, which we do with
+`Init32`.

 However, **this is not what we wanted initially**.
 Let's catch the adversarial
 developer with the PBT tests that pick unbounded non-negative integers: